Christian Triumphalism & the Glories of Hallowtide

 The Benedictine example needs to be taken more seriously in our cultural moment when we are faced with the troubling trend whereby the “Benedict Option” (which is really just the church being the church, and then transforming culture as a byproduct) is being sidestepped by a more pessimistic slash-and-burn rhetoric which eschews the idea of cultural renewal and rejects Christendom as a viable concept.
 Having believed for so long that the only way to transform society is through politics, culture warriors are now responding to the current political malaise by shifting their goals from transforming western culture to destroying it.
 For example, notice how much of President Trump’s evangelical base see him as a Messianic figure not for building back up Christian civilization but tearing things down through a type of cathartic chaos.
 This slash and burn narrative exists in a strange type of symbiosis with the movement represented by Paul Kingsnorth, whose message “The West Must Die,” seems to problematize the very idea of cultural renewal and Christian civilization.
 That message, now platformed by First Things, can find apparent support in the hypotheses of Dr. Iain McGilchrist, whose theory of historical cycles would have us believe that western civilization is a ticking time bomb (which, in some people’s minds, means that trying to repair Western Civilization is like polishing the brass on a sinking ship).

 The Benedictine example of rebuilding again and again gives a hopeful alternative, but it’s not what people want to hear right now.
 It offers Christian triumphalism without Christian nationalism, an optimistic eschatology without the materialism of postmillennialism, a hope for our civilization without predictions of short-term victory.
 Ultimately, it offers a strategy for cultural renewal that can work even in the face of—and sometimes precisely because of—martyrdom and apparent defeat.
 What does that look like in practice?
 It looks like Christians expanding the church in the midst of terrible persecution and plague.
 It looks like the Benedictine monks rebuilding their schools and churches after hundreds of defeats.
 It looks like King Alfred the Great gathering scholars to translate texts even when those around him were focused merely on survival.
-It looks like Dietrich Bonhoeffer getting married to start a family even in the darkest hour of the Third Reich.
+It looks like Dietrich Bonhoeffer getting engaged to start a family even in the darkest hour of the Third Reich.
 It looks like all the faithful artists, teachers, architects, philosophers, and poets of our tradition laboring to create Christian civilization against obstacles that were every bit as severe, if not worse, as those facing us today.

 And that brings us back to Hallowtide.
 By celebrating this ancient feast, we join our voices with the early Christians to say, “Long live the glories of Christendom!,” and “God bless Western Civilization!”
 Tear it down and we will pick up the stones to rebuild, again and again.
 As Fr.
 Patrick said to Kyle King at 1:03:39, “Could we conquer the empire again?
 The answer is a resounding yes.
 We must.
 We don’t have a choice.”